Dry conditions continue but we’re not in a drought yet

 According to the latest U.S. Drought Monitor that came out Thursday, western Massachusetts is still in the abnormally dry category despite how dry it has been.

-Another indication of the impact the dry conditions are having, river levels continue to to go down.
+Another indication of the impact the dry conditions are having, river levels continue to go down.

-There is not much water at all to be seen flowing over the Holyoke Dam and there is a lot of dry land visible just below the dam.
+There is not much water at all to be seen flowing over the Holyoke Dam and there is a lot of drylands visible just below the dam.

 “I run sprinklers all the time because I also have a Christmas tree farm, 900 new trees in the ground and got to get them wet or they’re not going to make it so we run sprinklers all the time keeping everything wet,” said Jeff Kingsbury of Kingsbury’s Farm in Deerfield.